boozinka/kb_network_automation/README.md

 http_headers["Authorization"] = f"Token {token}"

-From this returned data structure (the NetBox "/api/dcim/devices/"), print out all of the device "display_names". ***Note, the response.json() will contain a "results" key.
+From this returned data structure (the NetBox "/api/dcim/devices/"), print out all of the device "display_names". ***Note***, the response.json() will contain a "results" key.
 This "results" key will refer to a list of dictionaries.
 These dictionaries will contain information about each one of the devices in NetBox.

 3b.
 Using the same device information retrieved in exercise 3a, create and print a report to standard output.
 This report should contain the location, manufacturer, and status for each device.
 Your output should look similar to the following: